-- 1. How career and training services required under WIOA Title I will be provided to MSFWs through the one-stop centers; - 2.
-How the State serves agricultural employers and how it intends to improve such services.
+- i. how career and training services required under WIOA Title I will be provided to MSFWs through the one-stop centers; and - ii. how the State serves agricultural employers and how it intends to improve such services.

 Services for Farmworkers and Agricultural Employers